jbaumann/attiny_daemon/README.md

-# attiny_daemon - Hardware and Software for a Raspberry UPS based on the Geekworm UPS Hat
+# ATTiny Daemon - Hardware and Software for a Raspberry UPS based on the Geekworm UPS Hat

+This repository contains all the information for a tiny add-on PCB that turns the non-functioning Geekworm UPS HAT into a real UPS with a large number of additional features, including automatic shutdown and restart, temperature measurements of the battery, communication over I2C and an external button that can provide arbitrary functionality.
+The solution consists of three parts, the hardware based on an ATTiny45, the firmware for the ATTiny (currently at roughly 94% of the flash, so if you buy an ATTiny, go for the ATTiny85), and a systemd daemon written in Python with the accompying systemd unit file.

+Oh, and if at any one time you ask yourself, "why the heck has he implemented this feature?", the answer is most probably "because we can..."

 If you want to read about the details of hardware, firmware and software, jump to the [Wiki](https://github.com/jbaumann/attiny_daemon/wiki)

 To whet your appetite here is a top view of the PCB designed for the attiny_daemon.